A hybrid stochastic configuration interaction-coupled cluster approach for multireference systems: Approximate mr-CCMC

 Note that the denominator in the equations above is the death term in QMC, if $S = E_0^{(0)}$.
 As FCIQMC gives the exact ground state energy in the reference space, this is equivalent to $S=S_\mathrm{ref}$.
 If one were to alternatively work through the above in a Brillouin--Wigner formalism, all appearances of $E_0^{(0)}$ in the denominator would be replaced by the total energy $E$.
 While this is not known \textit{a priori}, QMC provides an estimate of it in the form of the instantaneous projected energy.
 Therefore, BWPT is related to our approach in the same way as described above, if $S = E_\mathrm{proj}$.

-The two approximations described in \cref{sec:gen} correspond to iterative application of some of the terms in \Cref{eq:PT1,eq:PT2}.
-For {fr-mr-CCMC}, where no spawning or death is allowed in the reference space, one uses all the first-order terms and the purely external second-order terms.
-Adding the mixed internal-external second-order term corresponds to also allowing external spawning into the reference space.
+{ In this simple PT picture, the two approximations described in \cref{sec:gen} correspond to selectively including some of the terms in \Cref{eq:PT1a,eq:PT1b,eq:PT1c,eq:PT2a,eq:PT2b,eq:PT2c}.
+If the initial CASCI wavefunction in the reference space is frozen one uses all the first-order terms and the purely external second-order terms $a_2^{(2)}$ and $a_2^{(3)}$.
+Adding the mixed internal-external second-order $a_2^{(1)}$ term corresponds to also allowing some relaxation of the reference space.}

-While these models are very simple, and notably fail to account for any of the added complexities of dealing with cluster amplitudes rather than a linear expansion, they do suggest some considerations when implementing these algorithms.
-The terms in \cref{eq:PT1,eq:PT2} have poles when the shift is very close to one of the diagonal Hamiltonian elements outside the reference space.
-This is relatively unlikely to be problematic for $S = E_\mathrm{proj}$, as the shift tracks the lowest eigenvalue, which should be lower than any diagonal Hamiltonian elements.
-There is a more significant risk of interacting with poles when $S=S_\mathrm{ref}$, as this value will in general be higher than the ground state and may be close to other Hamiltonian elements.
+While these models are very simple, and notably fail to account for any of the added complexities of dealing with cluster amplitudes rather than a linear expansion, they do suggest some considerations when implementing these algorithms. { We can consider a generic form of \Cref{eq:PT1a,eq:PT1b,eq:PT1c,eq:PT2a,eq:PT2b,eq:PT2c}, in which the denominators depend on an arbitrary parameter $S$ rather than $E_0^{(0)}$.
+These equations would have poles when $S$ is very close to one of the diagonal Hamiltonian elements outside the reference space, $H_{22}$ or $H_{33}$.
+This is relatively unlikely to be problematic for $S = E \approx E_\mathrm{proj}$, as the shift tracks the lowest eigenvalue, which should be lower than any diagonal Hamiltonian elements.
+There is a more significant risk of interacting with poles when $S=S_\mathrm{ref}=E_0^{(0)}$,} as this value will in general be higher than the ground state and may be close to other Hamiltonian elements.
 We find that this is indeed a problem in the strongly correlated regimes of the systems considered here, for which $S_\mathrm{ref}$ is above the stability threshold for the equations.